czaacza/Android-Souvenir-App/README.md

 Remember to always **communicate** about ending the work on a utility by calling a pull request or messaging the admin.
 This way, your version of the code can be merged to the master branch.

 ## App Architecture
 The application will be built in MVVM architecture.
-This means that the structure contains three main modules:
+This means that it is structured into three main modules:
 - **model** - data and business login
 - **view** - UI display layer
 - **viewModel** - connection between model and view, providing lifecycle management